VG75/blog-application/README.md

 # Blog-application
-A simple blog we app where users can view, create, edit and delete blogs.
+A simple blog web app where users can view, create, edit and delete blogs.